vmtk/scala-lang/VmtkScripts/vmtksurfacecapper.md

 ---
 <h1>vmtksurfacecapper</h1>
 <h2>Description</h2>
-add caps to the holes of a surface, assigning an id to each cap for easy specification of boundary conditions ("simple" method only).
+add caps to the holes of a surface, assigning an id to each cap for easy specification of boundary conditions.
 <h3>Input arguments</h3>
 <table class="vmtkscripts">
 <tr>